 A traditional IRA is a method to save for retirement with tax benefits.
 Contributions made to a traditional IRA may be deductible, depending on several different factors (age of client, earnings level, etc.).
 All earnings and gains in a traditional IRA are not taxed until distributed.
-Contributions are limited to $6,000 per year (under 2021 law), unless you are fifty or older, when the contribution limit is increased to $7,000.
+Contributions are limited to $6,500 per year (under 2023 law), unless you are 50 or older, at which point the contribution limit is increased to $7,500.

 Benefits of a traditional IRA include (potentially) deductible contributions and tax-sheltered growth.

-Downsides to a traditional IRA include Required Minimum Distributions (RMD’s) and penalties for withdrawing funds early.
-An RMD is a requirement that you must start taking out money from your IRA once you reach age 72 (70 ½ if you reach 70 ½ before January 1, 2020).
-If you choose not to or forget to take the distribution, you are subject to a 50% penalty of the amount of your RMD that year.
+Downsides to a traditional IRA include Required Minimum Distributions (RMDs) and penalties for withdrawing funds early.
+An RMD is a requirement that you must start taking out money from your IRA once you reach age 72 (73 if you reach 72 before December 31, 2022).
+If you choose not to or forget to take the distribution, you are subject to a 25% penalty of the amount of your RMD that year (which can be reduced to 10% if corrected quickly).
 You also will be penalized 10% for an early withdrawal, on top of having to pay the taxes.
-The only exceptions to this early penalty would be your first house purchase, education expenses, and medical expenses.
+The only exceptions to this early penalty would be your first house purchase, education expenses, and certain medical expenses.

 A Roth IRA is like a traditional IRA in many aspects but has some key differences.
 The biggest difference between a Roth and a traditional IRA is how and when you get a tax break.
 The tax advantage of a traditional IRA is that your contributions are tax-deductible in the year they are made, while the tax advantage of a Roth IRA is that your withdrawals in retirement are not taxed.
 Also, unlike a traditional IRA, you are not required to take an RMD, and may leave money in the plan.

 A benefit of not being self-employed (or working for an employer) is access to an employer sponsored 401(k) plan.
 However, the one-participant 401(k) offers those benefits to self-employed individuals.
 A one-participant 401(k), often called a solo 401(k), is a retirement savings plan that covers a business owner with no employees or that person and his or her spouse.
-These plans have the same rules and requirements as employer sponsored 401(k) plans, but in the case of solo plans, you act as both “employer” and “employee”.
+These plans have the same rules and requirements as employer sponsored 401(k) plans, but in the case of solo plans, you act as both “employer” and “employee” and can make contributions as both.

-You can make contributions as both employer and employee.
-The contributions made as employee—known as elective deferrals—are limited to 100% of compensation (or earned income) up to $19,500 (under 2021 law).
-Individuals who are age 50 or older may make an additional $6,500 catch-up contribution (under 2021 law), for a maximum of $26,000 in elective deferrals.
+The contributions made as “employee” — known as elective deferrals — are limited to 100% of compensation (or earned income) up to $22,500 (under 2023 law).
+Individuals who are age 50 or older may make an additional $7,500 catch-up contribution (under 2023 law), for a maximum of $30,000 in elective deferrals.
 These maximums are adjusted for inflation every year.
 As “employer”, you may contribute up to 25% of compensation.
-The combined total of your contributions is capped at $58,000 in 2021.
+The combined total of your contributions is capped at $66,000 in 2023.
 Both contributions as “employer” and as “employee” are tax deductible.

 The solo 401(k) option offers similar features as other self-employed retirement savings plans such as the SEP IRA; however, unlike an SEP IRA, a solo 401(k) allows “employee” elective deferrals and catch-up contributions.
 Thus, owners of a solo 401(k) may be able to contribute more than they could in a SEP IRA given the same income level.
 In addition, some individual 401(k) plans allow you to take a loan against the account.